-Category Descriptor Insignificant There is not thought to be any detrimental impacts that would warrant the implementation of a BCP or Critical Incident procedure.
+Category Descriptor Insignificant There is not thought to be any detrimental impacts that would warrant the implementation of a BCP or Critical Incident procedure. warrant the implementation of a Ber of childrin incident procedure.

 Minor There is thought to be some detrimental impact on the provision of service but not significant enough to warrant the implementation of BCP or Critical incident procedure.
 Moderate There is thought to be some impact on some areas.
 This may require the implementation of BCP or Critical incident procedure if the impact is considered to affect critical areas such as education or safeguarding/child well-being.
 Significant A significant impact in a number of areas that warrants the implementation of the BCP or Critical incident procedure.
 Very Significant The impact is severe with major detrimental impact on education, stakeholders and extended services.
 There are also major compliance issues and damage to the reputation of establishment or Trust .
 Immediate implementation of BCP and/or Critical Incident/Emergency procedure.